Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

-# DGUS-reloaded, CR6 Community Edition
+# DGUS-reloaded for Klipper UI, CR6 Community Edition

 This DWIN touchscreen firmware is designed and compiled to run on the portrait-mode T5L 272x480 pixel DWIN displays provided stock with Creality CR6-SE and CR6-MAX FDM printers.